drufball/yosai/_posts/2019-02-09-collateral.md

 “Mamoru, take care of things when they hit the ground.”
 Without waiting to see if he heard her, Chiyoko took off along the wall at a run.
 She reached the section where Yoshinobu’s punch had impacted and leapt.
 Her stomach somersaulted as she flipped her feet towards the sky and compensated for the sudden shift in gravity.
 She landed heavily along the bottom side of the airborne wall fragment.

-Chiyoko rolled with the landing. /Don’t look up.
+Chiyoko rolled with the landing. *Don’t look up.
 Down.
-Whatever./ She took off at a sprint, leaping between rubble like stones in a river.
+Whatever.* She took off at a sprint, leaping between rubble like stones in a river.
 When she reached the last rock, she brought her legs close in to her chest and launched towards Tsukuyomi’s back.

 As she connected, Tsukuyomi lashed out reflexively with two tails, attempting to strike Chiyoko from both sides.
 But Chiyoko bent her legs to absorb the landing and pushed off in the same movement, catapaulting over Tsukuyomi’s shoulder and out of reach of the two tails.